toreau/DateTime-Format-Human-Duration-Simple/README.md

         serial_comma => 0, # turn it off for all locales
     );

-You can read more about the serial command [on Wikipedia](https://en.wikipedia.org/wiki/Serial_comma).
+You can read more about the serial comma [on Wikipedia](https://en.wikipedia.org/wiki/Serial_comma).

 ## formatted\_duration